 How Do I Receive Medical Treatment for Worker’s Comp – and Who Controls It?

-If you have an accepted workers’ compensation claim in North Carolina, you are entitled to medical benefits.
+If you have an accepted workers’ compensation claim in North Carolina or South Carolina, you are entitled to medical benefits.
 This usually includes things like doctor appointments, physical therapy, prescriptions, and even surgery.
 Generally speaking, medical benefits for workers’ compensation are any treatments that help you recover from your injury.

-In many cases, medical benefits for workers’ compensation even apply to travel costs to and from your medical appointments (if more than 20 miles round-trip), attendant care, medical equipment, and home or vehicle modifications.
+In many cases, medical benefits for workers’ compensation even apply to travel costs to and from your medical appointments (if more than 20 miles round-trip in North Carolina, or 10 miles in South Carolina), attendant care, medical equipment, and home or vehicle modifications.

 Unlike a typical health insurance plan, there are no co-pays or deductibles in workers’ compensation cases.
 The insurance company is responsible for 100% of your approved medical expenses.
 It sounds pretty good, right?
 But there’s a catch.